Discover what you are naturally good at

 When setting goals for life skill development, ensure they leverage your top strengths identified by the HIGH5 assessment.
 This strengths-based approach can accelerate your progress and increase your motivation.

-Most adults need certain essential life skills to successfully navigate their careers and personal lives.
+Most people need certain essential life skills to successfully navigate their careers and personal lives.
 While there is no definitive list of skills all adults must have, some skills seem to be extremely important to most people.
+These skills include:

 1. Parenting skills